Get your AA Travel Insurance quote today

 Before you buy your travel insurance, you’ll need to know:

-- Your destination: usually shown as UK and the Channel Islands, Europe or Worldwide (including or excluding USA and Canada).
+- Your destination: Typically shown as UK and the Channel Islands, Europe or Worldwide (including or excluding USA and Canada).

-- The dates of your trip: this is the date you leave Ireland and the date you arrive back in Ireland.
+- The dates of your trip: The date you leave Ireland and the date you arrive back in Ireland.

-- Who needs to be covered: usually shown as individual, couple or family but check the help information for exclusions.
+- Who needs to be covered: Usually indicated as individual, couple or family but check the help information for exclusions.

-- The age of each traveller if you’re buying a group policy, have that information to hand.
+- The age of each traveller If you’re buying a group policy, make sure you have details of each traveller to hand.

 When should you buy travel insurance?

-It’s best to buy your single-trip travel insurance as soon as you book your trip so you’re covered if the flights, accommodation or package holiday is cancelled.
+It’s best to buy your single-trip travel insurance as soon as you book your trip, so you’re covered if your flights, accommodation, or package holiday is cancelled.

-This will also cover you if something happens before your trip starts, which means you have to cancel your holiday, e.g. you or a relative becomes seriously ill.
+This also covers you if something happens before your trip starts, such as you or a relative becoming seriously ill.

 The European Health Insurance Card